j-goodz/consensys_final/design_pattern_desicions.md

 #### Smart contract storage design

+What other design patterns have you used / not used?
+■  	Why did you choose the patterns that you did?
+■  	Why not others?

-The below design for contract storage was chosen to allow flexibility while developing my contrat as well as to keep things clearly defined.
-When a new contract is created, bountyCount variable is increasd by 1, which acts as the index/mapping key for the BountyItem struct mapping since this data type does not support indexes.
-Each BountyItem has a nexted mapping called HunterSubmission which contains all the submitted bounty hunter solutions for a BountyItem.
+The below design for contract storage was chosen to allow flexibility while developing my contract as well as to keep things clearly defined.
+A single contract design was used to lower complexity and attackk surface.
+When a new bounty is created, bountyCount variable is increasd by 1, which acts as the index/mapping key for the BountyItem struct mapping since this data type does not support indexes.
+Each BountyItem has a nested mapping called HunterSubmission which contains all the submitted bounty hunter solutions for a BountyItem.
+Events automatically update the applications state to reflect things in real time.

 >uint public bountyCount;                                    // Acs as index/key of struct mappings
 >enum SubmissionStatus {Accepted, Rejected, PendingReview}   // Current status of a HunterSubmission.
->enum BountyState {Open, Closed}                             // Current status of a BountyItem.
+>enum BountyState {Open, Closed}                             // Current state of a BountyItem.
 >
 >struct HunterSubmission {                                   // Declaration of HunterSubmission struct type
 >    address hunter;                                         // Address of a Bounty Hunter.